 Thank you for visiting our University of Virginia hematology/oncology fellowship website.
 Our fellowship’s mission is to train future hematology/oncology physicians to provide cutting edge, evidence-based, and compassionate clinical care while promoting and developing a spirit of inquiry and discovery amid rapidly evolving treatment and practice landscapes.

-UVA is an NCI Designated Cancer Center and is a US News & World Report Top 50 Cancer Center.
+UVA is an NCI-Designated Comprehensive Cancer Center and is a US News & World Report Top 50 Cancer Center.
 Our hematology/oncology division has seen tremendous faculty growth since 2014 leading to expanded clinical programs.
 As such, our fellows are at the center of our patient care and research efforts.
 Their training over 3 years is wide and deep in its scope across the specialty.

 Our fellowship program offers a dual hematology/oncology track with a minimum of 18 months of clinical training spread over 3 years with up to 18 months of protected research time.
 Clinical rotations occur in outpatient clinical settings across a wide variety of disease teams, 2 inpatient consultation services, and the inpatient malignant hematology service.
 Rotations are also available in clinics outside the division of hematology/oncology.